wasmer-examples/next-wasmer-starter/README.md

 Live example: http://wasmer-edge-next-ssg-sample.wasmer.app/

-First, you'll need to run `npm run build`, and then, to deploy to Wasmer Edge:
+First, you'll need to run `npm run edge:build`, and then, to deploy to Wasmer Edge:

 ```bash
 wasmer deploy